 Best Maintenance Practices for Your Home or Property

 Air purifiers, like AeraMax Pro, are an efficient way to monitor and clean the air of both particulates and odors.
-They can be utilized in conjunction with the normal air exchange to provide optimal IAQ for the room in which they are in operation.
-Many of these air purifiers are energy efficient and are “smart”, sensing when the condition of the air has changes to adjust the mode of cleaning.
+Used in conjunction with the normal air exchange, they provide optimal IAQ for the room where they operate.
+Many of these air purifiers are energy efficient and are “smart”, sensing when the condition of the air changes then adjusting the mode of cleaning.
 Most have filters used for a specific need or combination filters for broader use.
 Air Purifiers are great for improving the IAQ in both home and commercial buildings.

-Professional level disinfection solutions really move beyond home use and into the commercial or facility domain.
-They are highly effective in killing many of the most harmful bacteria that can commonly occur and be passed in shared occupancy conditioners like hospitals, assisted living facilities, schools, locker rooms and more.
-A recent study has shown that 25% of all nursing home residents in the U.S. are colonized with drug resistant bacteria!
+Professional level disinfection solutions move beyond home use and into the commercial or facility domain.
+For instance, they kill many of the most harmful bacteria that occur and get passed in shared occupancy conditions like hospitals, assisted living facilities, schools, locker rooms, and more.
+A recent study has shown that 25% of all nursing home residents in the U.S. have colonies of drug-resistant bacteria!
 Indoor Environmental Quality (IEQ) solutions like the Halo Disinfection System® are the answer to taking care of tough cases like this!